joshbegley/nyt-latest/README.md

 `Malachi Robinson lured a 16-year-old boy into a wooded area in Kansas City, Mo., in 2019 and shot him eight times, prosecutors said.
 The boy survived the attack.`\
 https://nytimes.com/2023/04/20/us/lgbtq-hate-crime-missouri-shooting.html?searchResultPosition=1

-**After 20 Years, an Arrest in Murder of an N.Y.P.D.
-Detective’s Daughter**\
+**After 20 Years, an Arrest in the Murder of a Detective’s Daughter**\
-`Megan McDonald, 20, was found dead near a dirt path in Middletown, about two hours north of New York City.
+`Megan McDonald, whose father was a Police Department detective, was found dead near a dirt path outside Middletown, N.Y.
 This week, her former boyfriend was arrested.`\
 https://nytimes.com/2023/04/20/nyregion/megan-mcdonald-cold-case-arrest.html?searchResultPosition=2

 **Forensic Psychiatrist Calls Ex-C.I.A.
 Prisoner’s Confession Voluntary**\